 The recent tour exposed some endemic maintenance issues.
 A leak marred the Pasanella building’s lobby.
 Elevator doors required residents to physically slam shut in order to function.
 Maintenance and efforts to tend to their better features have often been supplanted by the cheapest or easiest solutions.
 Monitoring spaces is more effort than bricking or fencing them off.
 Liebman, now a principal at Perkins Eastman, notes that the UDC was a project broken off in progress.
 “We do not have the programs we had… It was moderately profitable for private developers to get involved with moderate income housing.
 It isn’t anymore.”

 On the other hand, the economic integration planned for the buildings, if not the larger neighborhoods, proved more successful.
 UDC dictated that 30 percent of its units should be affordable to low-income households, and the balance to middle-income.
 The development still reflects this make up.
-In 2010 roughly a third of residents had incomes below $20,000, with the balance under $60,000.
+According to figures in Affordable Housing in New York: The People, Places, and Policies that Transformed a City, roughly a third of residents had incomes below $20,000, with the balance under $60,000 in 2010.
 Furthermore, economic integration did not come at the cost of demand.
 Leasing records released by the state in 2013 indicate that the wait time for moderate-income family apartments ranged from one to two years for units at Twin Parks Northeast and Southeast, although interest is weaker at Northwest and Southwest.